Skip to Main Content

 The argument against hotel restaurants is well-rehearsed: captive audience, conservative menus, wine lists priced for expense accounts.
 The argument for them, at least for the operations that have earned their standing, is more interesting.
 A hotel kitchen runs every service, without the option of closing for a private event or narrowing to two sittings per week.
 That consistency demand, met over years, is its own credential.

-Travelle's address at The Langham places it in a hotel group with a track record of taking dining seriously across its portfolio.
-The Langham's properties globally have not defaulted to the conservative model, and Travelle sits within that broader commitment.
-For travelling diners who have eaten at Lazy Bear in San Francisco, Frasca Food and Wine in Boulder, or The Inn at Little Washington, the question is not whether hotel dining can be serious, but whether this particular hotel dining room holds to the standards that justify the price point.
+Travelle at The Langham sits within a hotel brand with a strong dining tradition.
+For travelling diners familiar with celebrated destination restaurants, the question is not whether hotel dining can be serious, but whether this particular dining room holds to the standards that justify the price point.

 Global sourcing-forward hotel dining has found compelling expression at restaurants like Atelier Moessmer Norbert Niederkofler in Brunico, where Alpine ingredient provenance is the entire point, and at Emeril's in New Orleans, where regional identity functions as a sustained editorial commitment.
 Travelle draws from a similar instinct applied to the Midwest's particular agricultural strengths.